aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

-If you want to allow guest users limited access, you can add permissions to the default unauthenticated role as well:
+Guest users can be given limited access by adding permissions to the default unauthenticated role:

 ```ts
 new cognito.IdentityPool(this, 'myidentitypool', {